numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 ``resolve_descriptors`` to return arbitrary ``dtypes``.
 If ``CastingImpl[Int8, Int24].resolve_descriptors((int8, int24))`` returns ``(int16, int24)``, the
 actual casting process could be extended to include the ``int8 -> int16`` cast.
-Unlike the above example, which is limited to at most three steps.
+This adds an additional step to the casting process.

 **Alternatives:** The choice of using only the DType classes in the first step